Arakawa Cork Bark Japanese Maple

 This highly coveted small landscape tree is grown for interesting corky bark that gains interest with age, also spectacular fiery fall colors; ideal shape and habit for the smaller yard

-Arakawa Cork Bark Japanese Maple has attractive green foliage throughout the season.
+Arakawa Cork Bark Japanese Maple is primarily valued in the landscape for its ornamental globe-shaped form.
+It has attractive green deciduous foliage.
 The small lobed palmate leaves are highly ornamental and turn outstanding shades of yellow, orange and scarlet in the fall.
-Neither the flowers nor the fruit are ornamentally significant.
 The warty brown bark is extremely showy and adds significant winter interest.

 Arakawa Cork Bark Japanese Maple is a deciduous tree with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.